People & Projects

 no more than

 no more than makes valuable, hand-woven clothes.
-Using natural fibers, the clothes are woven in one piece and their shape is based on own block pattern designs. no more than garnments are made in a self-build weaving house in an allotment garden in Bremen, Germany.
+Using natural fibers, the clothes are woven in one piece and their shape is based on own block pattern designs. no more than garnments are made in a self-build weaving house in a garden in Bremen, Germany.
 It combines side specific fashion with high resolution handwoven textiles that offer close touch with nature. no more than wants to change the way we produce and consume fashion and connect wearers to their dresses through what they both are: beautiful, fragile natural matter.

 The garden itself is part of no more than.
 Attentive exploration of nature is in the foreground here, as opposed to controlled cultivation.
 A website is currently being planned that will include an encyclopaedia of the garden’s plants and produce.
 In the future, no more than will offer residencies for textile artists, fashion makers, cooks and gardeners.